Virus worries prompt some post-race changes for the Iditarod - WHIZ News

 The remainder of the top 10 includes Jessie Royer of Fairbanks, Richie Diehl of Aniak, and Thomas Waerner of Norway.
 All three are en route to the Cripple checkpoint and have already taken their mandatory 24-hour layover.

-The race started Sunday in Willow for 57 mushers, and one has since withdrawn.
+The race started Sunday in Willow for 57 mushers, down to 55 after two scratches.

+A musher running at the back of the pack withdrew from the race Thursday, citing current events and saying he wanted to be home with friends and family “during this stressful time,” according to a release from the Iditarod.
+Jeremy Keller of Knik withdrew at the checkpoint in Nikolai.

+The release said he was mushing back to the starting line in Willow, 263 miles (423 kilometers) and a four-day journey away.
+It’s unclear why Keller was not flown off the trail instead.
+An Iditarod spokeswoman could not elaborate on Keller’s reasons for withdrawal.

 The Nome City Council also decided to close a number of city buildings from March 14-31, including the cultural center, the rec center and pool.
 That means Nome events that usually coincide with the Iditarod, such as a large basketball tournament that draws teams from hundreds of miles around Nome and an arts and crafts festival, will not be held.